ApexVM/ApexOS/README.md

 **You'll have to provide a valid license to use this operating system.**

-***If you provided correct license and you get the error "LICENSE_NOT_VALID", please contact me as it is common issue in ApexOS 24.07, I'm working on fix in ApexOS 24.08***
+***If you provided correct license and you get the error "LICENSE_NOT_VALID", please contact me as it is common issue in ApexOS 24.07, I'm working on fix in ApexOS 24.08.
+EDIT: This has been fixed in ApexOS dev.
+Please use the activation app.***

 **WARNING: We are not responsible for any data loss, account ban etc by using ApexOS on containers, this also includes other projects (Apex Minecraft server) and bypassing system security.**